 Clinical laboratory tests like our diagnostic tests are regulated under CLIA and State law.
-The FDA regulates medical devices pursuant to the FDCA, including many diagnostic test kits, such as IVDs.
-However, most LDTs are not currently subject to the FDA's regulation (although reagents, instruments, software or components provided by third parties and used to perform LDTs may be subject to such regulation) because the FDA has historically exercised enforcement discretion over LDTs.
-LDTs are a subset of in vitro diagnostic (IVD) tests that are intended for clinical use and developed, validated, and offered within a single laboratory for use only in that laboratory.
+The FDA regulates medical devices pursuant to the FDCA, including many diagnostic test kits, such as in vitro diagnostic tests (IVDs).
+However, most Laboratory Developed Tests (LDTs) are not currently subject to the FDA's regulation (although reagents, instruments, software or components provided by third parties and used to perform LDTs may be subject to such regulation) because the FDA has historically exercised enforcement discretion over LDTs.
+LDTs are a subset of IVDs that are intended for clinical use and developed, validated, and offered within a single laboratory for use only in that laboratory.
 FDA's authority to regulate LDTs has been contested for many years, and there have been several legislative and administrative proposals regarding LDT regulation seeking to end or limit enforcement discretion and to bring LDTs under new or existing FDA regulatory frameworks: